Language

 9. Time, day and place for holding adjourned Board Meetings

-As per provisions of section 288 (1), if a Board meeting is adjourned for want of quorum then the adjourned meeting shall be held at the same day in the next week at the same time and place or if the day is a public holiday till the next succeeding day which is not a public holiday at the same time and place.
-Therefore, an adjourned meeting should be held only on a working day.
+According to the section 174, where a meeting of the Board could not be held for want of quorum, then, unless the articles of the company otherwise provide, the meeting shall automatically stand adjourned to the same day at the same time and place in the next week or if that day is a national holiday, till the next succeeding day, which is not a national holiday, at the same time and place.

 10. Directors cannot appoint a Proxy for Board Meetings